stuffedwombat/stuffedwombat.github.io/blogroll.md

 Since content doesn't have to show up again, it can be carefully handcrafted to fit its unique position in the game.

-Since the parts of the game are allowed to dissapear, since they don't have to show up again in a slightly different combination, they can be much more precicse.
+Since the parts of the game are allowed to disappear, since they don't have to show up again in a slightly different combination, they can be much more precise.
 There is a higher level of control, allowing for more traditional narrative, pacing and development.

 - There is only one mountain, so it holds emotional significance.
 - You will never see this piece of dialogue again, so it retains it's emotional weight.
 - Once you have defeated the boss, it's arena remains empty forever.

 It's the promise of finality, of conclusion, that is at the heart of content-driven games.
-They will not only end, they will conclude spectacularily.
-Wether that happens mechanically or emotionally doesn't matter as much as the fact that it really does end.
+They will not only end, they will conclude spectacularly.
+Whether that happens mechanically or emotionally doesn't matter as much as the fact that it really does end.

 Your relationship with the game doesn't stop at the credits, of course.
 After experiencing the content, you think about it.
 You look back, reflecting on larger themes and implications only made tangible by the finite nature of the whole experience, by the fact that you lean back and let go.

 Systems repeat.
-Content dissapears.
+Content disappears.

 In theory, at least.
 In practice, everything is chaos and tension and connection, a boiling soup where push and pull are indistinguishable.

 Every content-driven game contains systems.
 You always interact with the game through a limited set of verbs.
 You always run and jump and pull or select options from a menu or press dozens of contextual button prompts.
 You are interfacing with the content through a system, just like how you use the system of reading to suck the story out of a book.

 Every system-driven game is made up of content.
 It's just small, jumbled and randomised, hidden behind seemingly infinite combinations of game states.
-Over a long enough period of time, however, the larger motifsemerge.
-You will find reocurring moments of high and low tension, a consistent emergence of resolution, an emergent order of play.
-There is a pacing and rythm inherent in each round of endless repetition, driven by abstract rules that, in the end, always converge back into the binary.
+Over a long enough period of time, however, the larger motifs emerge.
+You will find recurring moments of high and low tension, a consistent emergence of resolution, an emergent order of play.
+There is a pacing and rhythm inherent in each round of endless repetition, driven by abstract rules that, in the end, always converge back into the binary.

 And I didn’t even mention the culture that happens around the games!